kubauth/kubauth-doc/docs/50-kubernetes-integration/110-introduction.md

       refreshTokenLifespan: 30m0s
     ```

 - The sample password is 'k8s123'.
 Thus, the `hashedSecret` value is the result of a <br>`kc hash k8s123` command.
+> The Client can also be defined as `public`.
 - As client application will be the kubectl/kubelogin running on user's workstation, `redirectURIs` refers to `localhost`.

 Apply this manifest: